 Cross-border trading, which involves the implicit allocation of interconnector capacity, and explicit capacity allocation are processes that, in principle, compete for the same interconnector capacity.
 (Obviously, this is only true for those interconnectors that allow for explicit capacity allocation).
-If there is competition for the same capacity between regular matching and explicit allocation, it is the time stamp of the order that triggers regular matching and the time stamp of the explicit allocation request (cf. section 4.3) that determine which of these processes gets the capacity allocated.
+If there is competition for the same capacity between regular matching and explicit allocation, it is the time stamp of the order that triggers regular matching and the time stamp of the explicit allocated.
 Both order entry (and modification, activation, and activation of a new slice of an iceberg order) events and explicit capacity requests enter the XBID system through a single queue and get their timestamp assigned in this single queue.
 As a result, all orders and all explicit capacity requests have unique timestamps, so that it is always possible to sort them by time stamp unequivocally.